Skip to content Accessibility statement

 Taught over one year, the MA will familiarise you with different aspects of activism.
 Semester 1 introduces key theoretical and practical elements, cemented by applying your knowledge on a group placement with a human rights organisation.

 In Semester 2, you'll explore international human rights law.
-You'll also choose two option modules, allowing you to focus your studies on an area aligned with your interests.
+You'll also choose three option modules, allowing you to focus your studies on an area aligned with your interests.
+MA Students with a Law background or those wishing to enhance their legal and advocacy skills are encouraged to consider the International Human Rights Laboratory and the Human Rights Law Clinic modules.

 During Semester 2 and the summer, you'll start work on a dissertation of up to 12,000 words on a topic of your choice.